h1t35h/ACTCORP_AUTOLOGIN/README.md

 This script can be use to setup auto-login on the ACT Corp network without having the need to going to the redirect page entering password and again.
-The script ensures that when the user gets logged out of the network they get automatically logged in 1 second (easily modifiable interval).
+The script ensures that when the user gets logged out of the network they get automatically logged in 5 second (easily modifiable interval).

+## The easy way out
+If your router is supported you should go for the easy solution:
+1. Go to your routers login page.
+2. Set Internet Connection Type to PPPoE.
+3. Enter username and password and you're done.

+If you are one of the unlucky one's for which this doesn't work use the below scripts.

 ## Requirements
 1. Python3